francescmarti00/dmu-multimedia/md/PouchDB-lab2.md

 ### Exercise 2:
 Modify the form input 'score', so users must select a numerical values (0-5) from a drop down selector.

+### Exercise 3 (Optional):
+Add a 'Thank you for your feedback!' messages after submission.

 ## Getting Data Out

 We also need somewhere to list the users feedback.
 For this, we are going to create a new page (you have to create a new page!) with a table.